sigp/lighthouse-pm/implementers-calls/lighthouse-call-000.md

     * Resourcing:
         * Project has been running lean over the past couple of months, this is due to security assignments at SigP that needed attention and also a desire to reduce duplicate work as the spec changes.
         * No burning runway, good for project in long run but need to start scaling up and ramping up some work for this year.
-        * We have the equivalent of 2x full time devs this year, looking to apply more.
+        * Have hired the equivalent of 2x full time devs this year, looking to apply more.
         * Crunch time for the project - not here yet.
         * Working but not working hard - Crunch time = **February/March**.
-        * Have all ready for crunch time.
+        * Want to have all ready for crunch time.
         * Who is doing what:
             * @Paul: Project Management, RPC, whatever.
             * @Age: libp2p; syncing;
             * @Luke: infrastructure (CI);
             * @Mehdi (Not present): spec; more engaged later.
             * @Grant, @Michael, @Stan: helping externally doing great work.
-            * If you want to help, please check out the "Good first issue" issues or jump on the Gitter.
+            * If you want to help, please check out the "Good first issue" [issues](https://github.com/sigp/lighthouse/labels/good%20first%20issue) or jump on the [Gitter](https://gitter.im/sigp/lighthouse).

 ## Spec Progress Updates